-With basic stitches and a small amount of Size 3 yarn you can create this unique heart – This is a FREE pattern and includes a video tutorial showing you how to weave the Celtic Knot using the included diagram.
+With basic stitches and a small amount of Size 3 yarn you can create this unique crochet heart pattern– This is a FREE pattern and includes a video tutorial showing you how to weave the Celtic Knot using the included diagram.

 This is one of my newest designs here on the blog even though I first put it together years ago!
-In just 4 rounds you can complete this project and it’s made even easier by watching the video tutorial that comes with it.
+In just 4 rounds you can complete this crochet heart pattern and it’s made even easier by watching the video tutorial that comes with it.

 I have a couple of these heart projects hanging up in my house all year round.
 I love how the knot looks more complicated than it really is.
 But if you do get confused, no need to worry because I include 2 step-by-step video tutorials that are only available for those who purchase the pattern.